mikegoatly/lifti/docs/content/en/docs/Index construction/_index.md

 ## `FullTextIndexBuilder<TKey>`

 `FullTextIndexBuilder` requires a single generic type provided to it.
-This defines the type of the key that items will be indexed against.
+This defines the type of the key that documents will be indexed against.

 In simple cases this will just be a `string`, `Guid`, `Int32` or `UInt32`.
 Indexes can be built with other key types, including composite types, but special care needs